-If you are interested in one or more of the programmes in this booklet then click on the link below to access a short online form where you can express an interest.
-Click here,
+If you are interested in one or more of the programme in this booklet then click here to access a short online form where you can express an interest.

 At this initial stage, the form simply asks for your basic contact information, which programme(s) you are interested in and whether you have a preference or priority.
+You will need to respond for each setting if you are doing so on behalf of a group of schools.

-We will begin contacting schools shortly after half term so whilst the form will stay open until the places are allocated, schools and academies should complete it by 4pm on Friday 6 November to be certain that they are considered for their preferred programme.
+As this form is coming out at the end of term it will stay open across the summer and into the start of term.
+It will then stay open until the places are allocated but settings should complete it by 4pm on Friday 10 September 2021 to be certain that they are considered for their preferred programme.

 If you would like to discuss any of the programmes then please use the contact details in this booklet or email stephen.betts@learnsheffield.co.uk.

+Contact Us

-Contact us: By email using enquiries@learnsheffield.co.uk By phone on 0114 250 7417 By post at Learn Sheffield, Suite 6, Albion House, Savile Street, Sheffield,S4 7UD More information can be found on our Website & Twitter @learnsheffield
+By email enquiries@learnsheffield.co.uk

+By phone: 0114 250 7417

+By post: Learn Sheffield, Suite 6, Albion House, Savile Street, Sheffield, S4 7UD

+More information can be found on our Website & Twitter @learnsheffield